bios62/iam-py-sdk/README.md

  ## Initial run of the application

-Initially the application requre a migration step:
+Initially the application require a migration step:
 ```
 cd $APP_HOME
 python manage.py migrate